gbd-consult/gbd-websuite/doc/sphinx/books/server-developer/en/overview.rst

 Code structure
 --------------

 We try to keep our python code as "typed" as possible.
 To achieve this we use type annotations and some code generation to create stubs for type checking.
-Almost every GWS source file includes the line ``import gws.types as t`` which imports generated type stubs.
+Almost every GWS source file includes the line ``import gws`` which imports generated type stubs.

 Apart from type stubs, the code generator (located in ``/specgen`` and invoked as ``make spec``) creates specifications for configuration and request structures.
 These structures are typechecked by the server before being forwarded to specific requests handlers.